-For the latest Baselworld 2013 event that ended on Thursday, the Swiss entry-luxury brand Tissot has updated its range of analog-digital chronograph watches.
-Compared to earlier iterations of the model, this new Tissot T-Race Touch (ref.
+For the Baselworld 2013 event, Tissot has updated its range of analog-digital chronographs.
+Compared to earlier iterations, this 2013 Tissot T-Race Touch (ref.
 T081.420.17.057.00) looks a lot more interesting and, well, even expensive.
-However, I am still not sure whether the actual production versions of the watch will look as good as the heavily photoshopped image on the promotional photo that you can see right after the jump.
+However, I am still not sure whether the actual production versions will look as good as the heavily photoshopped image on the promotional photo that you can see right after the jump.

 Unsurprisingly, in terms of sheer functionality, the watch doesn’t deliver anything groundbreaking with its list of functions being very close to that of any given Casio G-Shock about three times cheaper than this specimen.